digitalbazaar/bedrock/CONTRIBUTING.md

 * Avoid getters and setters.
 * Do not override built-in prototypes unless you're fixing IE.
 * If you find a need to use OOP, use PascalCase for classes.
-Avoid OOP unless there's a really good justification for the added complexity.
+Avoid OOP unless there's a really good justification for the added complexity (e.g. you really need to bundle up and maintain some state and have actual use for inheritance patterns).
 OOP is not a panacea, it is a tool for a very specific problem set.
   If it is used for a problem that is not in that set, there are only disadvantages.
 Examples include, but are not limited to: unused layers of abstraction and overhead that affect both runtime and development time, more indirection that must be traced during debugging, decreased ratio of effectual code lines to lines of code, and stacktrace horrors.
 * See: http://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html

 #### Examples